Search for Daily Modulation of MeV Dark Matter Signals with DAMIC-M

-In Fig.~\ref{fig:model_independent_plot} we show the value of the test statistic and the corresponding local significance as a function of $T$ in a range around 24\,h.
-Global significances, calculated by examining the distribution of the maximum value of the test statistic under $H_0$ ~\cite{Gross:2010qma}, are also shown in Fig.~\ref{fig:model_independent_plot}.
-We find that the measured rate is consistent with the null hypothesis (no-modulation) for periods close to 24\,h, as well as over the wider range 1-48\,h (not shown in Fig.~\ref{fig:model_independent_plot}).
-This null result indicates the lack of a discernible DM signal, and demonstrates the stability of our detectors over a time scale of days.
+In Fig.~\ref{fig:model_independent_plot} we show the value of the test statistic and the corresponding local and global significance as a function of $T$ in a range around 24\,h.
+Global significances are calculated by examining the distribution of the maximum value of the test statistic under $H_0$ ~\cite{Gross:2010qma}, accounting for the search range T=1-48\,h.
+The measured rate is consistent with the null hypothesis (no-modulation) for the sidereal period (T=23.93\,h), where a DM signal would appear.
+The same conclusion is drawn for all other periods in the search range, with the only deviation found for T=26\,h in the L-side.
+This deviation has no effect on the DM-$e^{-}$ scattering search (see Supplemental Material for details).

 \textit{DM-$e^{-}$ scattering.---} In this section, we introduce a new approach for constraining DM-$e^{-}$ scattering, which exploits the expected daily modulation due to DM interactions within the Earth.
 The rate of DM-$e^-$ scattering in a semiconductor is obtained by convolving the scattering cross-section with the DM velocity distribution at the detector $f(\mathbf{v}, t)$ and with the crystal form factor $f_\mathrm{c}$~\cite{Essig:2015cda,Lee:2015qva,Griffin:2021znd}: